Keyboard shortcuts

 5.2 Movement Rules

-Movement is possible when a Biscuit capability authorizes entry, neighborhood policy allows traversal along an adjacency edge, and block frontage or invitations allow deeper entry.
-Traversal does not replicate pinned data.
+Movement is possible when a Biscuit capability authorizes entry, neighborhood policy allows movement along a 1-hop link, and home policy or invitations allow deeper access levels.
+Movement does not replicate pinned data.
 Visitors operate on ephemeral local state.

 Traversal does not reveal global identity.
-Only contextual identities within encountered blocks are visible.
+Only contextual identities within encountered homes are visible.

 6. Storage Constraints